 To build your “personal cash flow bank” you’ll start with a whole life insurance policy.
 Some people are hesitant to opt for whole life insurance policies because the premiums are typically higher than term insurance.
 However, term insurance doesn’t allow you to build cash value.
 Plus, these higher premiums are essential to building cash value.
 Without significant cash value, you can still have a useful life insurance policy.
 But you won’t have the added benefits of available cash value or building a significant financial legacy for your family.
 A whole life insurance policy provides you with a death benefit to cover traditional life insurance needs, as well as the increased cash flow that provides the benefits we just covered.

 Using a cash flow bank system allows you to increase, use and enjoy your wealth now and create a financial legacy for your family after you die.
-Cash flow banking is possible because you can use your policy as collateral similar to the way you can use other assets for collateral—like your home.
+Cash flow banking, also known as ‘infinite banking,’ is possible because you can use your policy as collateral similar to the way you can use other assets for collateral—like your home.
 A personal cash flow bank allows you to create a strategy for your finances that has guaranteed growth with little risk.
 Here at Life Benefits, we teach how to fully utilize a whole life insurance plan to cultivate a legacy for your family that you can use now and for years to come.

 If you’re deciding whether or not to adopt this strategy, our ebook, “Understanding the Infinite Banking Concept,” answers all the typical questions you probably have.